arno-di-loreto/openapi-map/README.md

 - Clicking on a node expand or collapse it
 - Moving mouse over a node shows its documentation

 ## How does it work?

 ### Data files
-*data* contains sets of YAML files (one per version of the OpenAPI specification) describing each object provided by the OpenAPI specification.
+*data* contains sets of YAML files (one per version of the OpenAPI Specification) describing each object provided by the OpenAPI Specification.
-The content of these files is based on the OpenAPI specification itself, some precisions have been added when needed.
+The content of these files is based on the OpenAPI Specification itself, some precisions have been added when needed.

 ```yaml
 Info Object: